-Figure 2. (a) Rank of the correct theory, mean and 10th/90th percentiles across 100 model runs. (b) Rank of the correct causal structure (mean over systems and runs), given no theory, fixed correct theory, and simultaneously learned theory.
+Figure 3: (a) Rank of the correct theory, mean and 10th/90th percentiles across 100 model runs. (b) Rank of the correct causal structure (mean over systems and runs), given no theory, fixed correct theory, and simultaneously learned theory.
 Learning abstract knowledge always helps relative to not having a theory, and is quickly as useful as an innate, correct theory. (c) The probability of correct learning: the fraction of systems in which the correct structure has been learned (is at rank 1), and the fraction of runs in which the correct theory has been learned.
 (In each run there were 50 systems, and one feature perfectly diagnostic of interventions.
 Hyperparameter α =0.5.)

-of causality) and data for each trial according to the generative process described above.
+an intervention, then generating a causal model for each system (consistent with the correct, CBN, theory of causality) and data for each trial according to the generative process described above.
 We initially fixed the number of systems to 50, and included one feature which correlates perfectly with intervention and another which is uncorrelated with intervention; we consider the effect of varying these conditions below.

 We explore the dynamics of learning by varying the amount of evidence given to the learner, as measured by the total number of samples (i.e. trials) across all systems, with each system given the same number of samples.
-The ideal Bayesian learner is able to learn the correct theory, given sufficient evidence (Fig. 2a).
+The ideal Bayesian learner is able to learn the correct theory, given sufficient evidence (Fig. ??a).
 This, by itself, is unsurprising-indeed, Bayesian induction is guaranteed to converge to the correct hypothesis in the limit of an infinite amount of evidence.
 It is more interesting to see that learning the correct theory appears relatively quick in this model (being achieved with fewer than 30 samples per system in most runs).